Ai no Melody / Chōwa Oto (With Reflection): Music video

-A music video was filmed for the leading A-side, "Ai no Melody," directed by Takatoshi Tsuchiya (土屋隆俊).
+A music video was filmed for the leading A-side, "Ai no Melody", directed by Takatoshi Tsuchiya (土屋隆俊).
 It was the last music video she created, until filming "The Woman" from Real World in 2010, four years later.
 It was shot near the beginning of December in the outskirts of Tokyo.
 A vote was taken on Kokia's official site as to which actress out of five potentials should be shot as the main character in the video, with Sachi Natsuo winning.
 The video was broadcast by streaming on Kokia's site from the 18th of November, 2005.

 The video is centred on two main views.
 One is centred on Kokia, singing in front of a tree, set inside against a beige backing.
 The second is a mini-drama performed by actor Ryō Katsuji (the voice of Agito in Origin: Spirits of the Past) and actress Sachi Natsuo.
 The beginning of the video features Natsuo sitting down to watch a film, with nobody else in the cinema.
 An earlier scene of her is shown as she packs away belongings of her deceased boyfriend.
 Underneath a manga on the floor, she finds a copy of Kokia's "Ai no Melody" single.

 The Kokia tree scene and the drama scenes now begin to merge: Katsuji's character, dressed in white, appears near the tree.
 Natsuo's character then visits a tree in a park where she and her former boyfriend used to spend time.
 Both characters touch their respective trees.
 Katsuji's tree begins to grow, and a leaf falls on Natsuo as she watches the film in the cinema.

 The final scene (after the song has stopped playing) features Natuo's character walking past Kokia as she leaves the cinema.

 Promotion

 Much promotion was centred on the music video, including the contest for the lead actress and the video being able to be streamed from Kokia's website.
 A special making of report was streamed on Yahoo!'s Japan streaming video site on November the 25th.
-A feature in the November 29 edition of Sports Hochi centred on the music video also.
+A feature in the November 29 edition of Sports Hochi also centred on the music video.
 Kokia appeared in various magazines in December, mainly anime-based publications.
 These included Anican, Animage, Castvoice, JSBN, Newsmaker and fashion magazine Seventeen.
 Kokia appeared on two TV shows in late December, Bomber E and Power Jam.